How to Find, Research and Evaluate Literary Agents

 - The first file includes notes about the agents and publishers I am considering submitting to, as well as a list of agencies and publishers I do not want to consider in the future.

 - The other file tracks my submissions to agents and publishers.
 It indicates the responses I have received and how long it took to receive them.
 If I received a request for a full manuscript before receiving a rejection, I make sure to indicate that.

 These two files help the submission process immensely, so I recommend you keep similar ones.

-By the end of the research process, I probably dismiss about half of the agents I’m initially interested in.
-Or I put them in a document on my computer with notes about what I liked and didn't like about them, so that I can review them for potential submission at a later date.
-Of course, you’re not always going to hit jackpot every single time — but if you put enough time and effort into looking, you’ll get that much closer.
+As a final note: don’t get discouraged if you don’t immediately find the right match.
+Over half of the agents I research in the genre I write in, I dismiss after researching.
+Or I put them in a document on my computer with notes about what I liked and didn't like about them, so that I can review for potential submission at a later date.
+You’re not always going to hit jackpot every single time — but if you research enough, you’ll certainly get that much closer.

 Do you have any questions for Caitlin, or thoughts to share about your experience searching for agents?
 Leave them in the comments below!